 What are pork shanks?

-The pork shank comes from the front forearm of the pig.
+Pork shank is a cut that comes from the front forearm of the pig.
 This is a muscle-y, tough cut of meat.
 There’s a large bone with meat surrounding it, which means all kind of melty marrow when you cook it slow.

 You should cook pork shanks low and slow, so the meat can fully break down and you can make the most of that big bone.
 This is the kind of cut you want to be fall apart tender.